 Therefore, by presenting a burofax we could obtain in an affordable and quick way the payment of the amounts owed by the tenant.
 And in the event that this was not attended, we can file the eviction lawsuit and claim for amounts.
 So, with the same lawsuit we can obtain the eviction of the property, as well as the payment of all the amounts owed by the tenant at the time of filing the lawsuit, as well as all those that are accrued during the course of the legal proceedings.

-At Imont Legal Services, as experts in real estate law, we have extensive experience in the settlement of legal disputes within the real estate and horizontal property world.
-If you are looking for a law firm to help you with the advice and steps of the eviction process, contact Imont Legal Services.
+At Imont Legal & Taxes, as experts in real estate law, we have extensive experience in the settlement of legal disputes within the real estate and horizontal property world.
+If you are looking for a law firm to help you with the advice and steps of the eviction process, contact Imont Legal & Taxes.
 Our experience, expertise and personalised treatment of our clients is our hallmark.